 Both HPLC and UHPLC methods can be used to determine the cannabinoids.
 The advantage of UHPLC is that the sample through put is higher; nevertheless, the cost of equipment doubles.
 A cost-effective alternative is the purchase of two HPLCs, this way, a similar sample through put will be achieved; yet, when one system is down for maintenance, the second system still available for analysis

-A gas chromatograph (GC) equipped with a FID and headspace sampler is commonly utilized for determination of residual solvents content of extracts.
-However, due to separation challenges and non-qualitative nature of FID, a mass selective detector (MSD) is highly desired for Residual Solvent determination.
+A gas chromatograph (GC) equipped with an FID and headspace sampler is commonly used to determine the residual solvent content of extracts.
+However, due to separation challenges and the non-qualitative nature of FID, a mass selective detector (MSD) is highly preferred for residual solvent analysis.

 This is by far the hardest and the most expensive analysis.
 This is perhaps the testing that many labs fail or struggle to get it done due to either purchase of a wrong instrument or lack of technical expertise of lab personnel.
 The issue comes up from the wide array of pesticides with substantially different chemical properties; and gummy nature of the samples; and the potential very low detection limits that the regulatory agency requires.